 Bank Holiday Monday opening hours are 11am – 4.30pm.

-A small admission charge is made with reductions to over sixties.
+A small admission charge of £2 is made.
 Children under 18 years and students showing a valid student card are free.